-- 1 Go to Dell.com/support/home. - 2 In the Drivers & Downloads section, type the Service Tag of your system in the Enter a Service Tag or product ID box, and then click Submit.

-NOTE: If you do not have the Service Tag, select Detect Product to allow the system to automatically detect the Service Tag, or click View products, and navigate to your product.

-3 Click Drivers & Downloads.

-The drivers that are applicable to your system are displayed.

-4 Download the drivers to a USB drive, CD, or DVD.
+- 1. Go to www.dell.com/support/home. - 2.
+In the Drivers & Downloads section, type the Service Tag of your system in the Enter a Service Tag or product ID box, and then click Submit. - NOTE: If you do not have the Service Tag, select Detect Product to allow the system to automatically detect the Service Tag, or click View products, and navigate to your product. - 3.
+Click Drivers & Downloads. - The drivers that are applicable to your system are displayed. - 4.
+Download the drivers to a USB drive, CD, or DVD.

-Pre-operating system management applications
+PowerEdge T140 Pre-operating system management applications